RKeaves/unit3d-update/README.md

 - **Backup First:** Always backup your installation before starting an update.
 - **Log Files:** Check Laravel and system logs for detailed error messages if something goes wrong.

 ---

+_If you have any questions or further issues, please open an issue or submit a pull request with your suggestions._

 ## Acknowledgements

 This project was made possible thanks to airclay aka [ericlay](https://github.com/ericlay).

----

-_If you have questions or run into issues, feel free to open an issue or pull request with suggestions._